Welcome to the Oxford Research Encyclopedia of Anthropology

 What's New to the OREs

-In February 2023, 64 new full articles and 4 revised articles across 20 disciplines have been published on the Oxford Research Encyclopedias platform.
-Explore the recently published articles now.
+In March 2025, 34 new articles and 2 revised, spread across 14 subjects, have been published on the Oxford Research Encyclopedias platform.

 Why the Oxford Research Encyclopedia?